Endowed & Major Gifts

 Rosen Family Scholarship

 Established in 2014, this fund supports a new student entering Grade 9 student for four consecutive years.
-The student must demonstrate financial need, posses outstanding character and all-round ability, and who will truly benefit from the Mission of the School.
+The student must demonstrate financial need, posses outstanding character and all-round ability, and truly benefit from the Mission of the School.

 Joseph P. Zone Memorial Fund